co1ncidence/co1ncidence.github.io/mysite/content/posts/why-i-stopped-using-windows.md

 ### Other, more miscellaneous concerns

-> This section is almost completely my own opinion, you are free to skip it if you don't feel like listening to a rant
+> This section is mostly my own opinion, you can skip it if you don't want to listen to a rant

 ## Now, Why is Linux any better?
 This subsection too, will be divided into these categories: